SystemFw/blog/content/staging/paxos-failures.md

   stable storage.
 After `v` is durable, return success.
 - On `read`, read the value from stable storage.

-This is simple and correct but not fault-tolerant: if our storage server explodes then the WOR no longer works.
+Assuming that the implementation of single-machine concurrency and persistence is bug-free, the above implements a correct WOR.
+Alas, it is not fault-tolerant: if our storage server explodes then the WOR no longer works.

 Nothing can withstand an infinite amount of permanent failures, so we'll parameterise our system with the maximum number `f` of faults it